Virtual assistant

 - Photovoltaic (PV) installations: A private electricity meter must be installed on each PV inverter output to measure the production of each PV installation.
 Note: If the total power of the installations exceeds 30 kVA, a DSO meter must also be installed on each output.

-- Private meter specifications: The private meters used must be DIN rail type, MID certified, and operate using the Modbus communication protocol via an RS485 data bus (product code: 30).
+- Private meter characteristics: The private meters used must be DIN rail type, MID certified, and operate using the Modbus communication protocol via an RS485 data bus (product code: 30).
 For installations over 80A, use indirect meters with current transformers (CTs) sized according to the amperage of the circuit being measured (product code: 34).

-- Heat meter at the DHW tank inlet: Install a heat meter at the inlet of the domestic hot water tank to measure the energy used for DHW production.
+- Heat meter at the DHW tank inlet: install a heat meter at the inlet of the domestic hot water tank to measure the energy used for DHW production.

-- Internet connection: See Electricity Monitoring above.
+- Internet connection: See Electricity Monitoring above